erxes/erxes/docs/docs/components/DatawithLoader/datawithloader.md

 ['emptyImage','string','','Image of emptyState'],
-['size','string','full','Size of icon in emptyState'], ['objective','boolean','false','Make the spinner objective'], ['emptyContent','node','','Content when count is "0"'], ['loadingContent','node', '','Content when loading is "true"'] ]} />
+['size','string','full','Size of icon in emptyState'], ['objective','boolean','false','Make the spinner objective'], ['emptyContent','React.ReactNode','','Content when count is "0"'], ['loadingContent','React.ReactNode', '','Content when loading is "true"'] ]} />